-Most online casino games are available in two formats – players can either deposit and play for real money or load the demo versions of the games and bet with free in-game credits instead.
+Most online casino games are available in two formats: players can either deposit and play for real money or load demo versions of the games and wager with free in-game credits instead.
 Both options have their advantages and disadvantages.
 The demo versions allow you to test the waters when you join an online casino and try new games in a risk-free manner.

-With that said, all winnings you generate during free play are non-withdrawable as the demo credits have no redeemable cash value.
-Those who deposit and play for real money can cash out their profits but the downside is they also risk losing their entire balance during bad streaks.
+With that said, all winnings you generate during free play are nonwithdrawable, as the demo credits have no redeemable cash value.
+Those who deposit and play for real money can cash out their profits, but they also risk losing their entire balance during bad streaks.

 One question that commonly arises is whether the chances of winning during free play coincide with those advertised for the real-money versions.
-Some people argue the demo versions offer better odds to trick players into depositing only to find their luck has suddenly run out when they start playing with cash.
-So are these suspicions groundless or is there any proof to substantiate them?
+Some people argue that the demo versions offer better odds to trick players into depositing, only to find their luck has suddenly run out when they start playing with cash.
+So, are these suspicions groundless, or is there any proof to substantiate them?
 Let’s find out.

 The RTP of Online Casino Games in Short

-The abbreviation RTP stands for the term Return to Player, which indicates what percentage of all wagers a given casino game will pay back to gamblers over time.
-If an online slot has an advertised RTP of 95%, for example, this generally means it will return only ¢95 of every dollar staked in the long term.
+RTP stands for Return to Player.
+It represents the percentage of all wagers an online casino game will pay back to players over time.
+If an online slot advertises an RTP of 95%, for example, it typically returns about 95¢ of every dollar staked in the long run.

 RTP and House Edge